 5 Benefits of Fibreglass Ladders

-Ladders have traditionally been made from wood and more recently Aluminium has become the norm.
-However, fibreglass ladders offer many benefits over Aluminium ladders and deserve to be a serious consideration to many industries.
+Ladders have traditionally been made from timber and more recently aluminium has become the norm.
+However, fibreglass ladders offer many benefits over aluminium ladders and deserve to be a serious consideration to many industries.

-Corrosion resistant – Fibreglass (FRP) is highly resistant to corrosion from a large variety of chemicals which can corrode Aluminium.
-For example, strong alkaline solutions, inorganic acids, and heavy metal salts can be very corrosive to Aluminium.
+Corrosion resistant – Fibreglass reinforced polymer (FRP) is highly resistant to corrosion from a large variety of chemicals which can corrode aluminium.
+For example, strong alkaline solutions, inorganic acids, and heavy metal salts can be very corrosive to aluminium.
 FRP has excellent corrosion to resistance to acidic and alkaline environments.

-FRP is also unaffected by exposure to water, even in marine environment.
+FRP is also unaffected by exposure to water, even in marine environments.
 This makes fibreglass ladders suitable for many industrial applications.

 High Strength – FRP offers a high strength the weight ratio.
 The damage tolerance, fracture and fatigue resistance and general durability make fibreglass a good choice for a wide number of environments and applications.
-Due to Aluminium having no defined fatigue limit, it will eventually fail, unlike FRP.
+Whereas aluminium can be damaged by even moderate impacts.

 Electrical resistance – Aluminium is an excellent conductor of electricity, unlike FRP which has a high resistance to electricity and acts as an insulator.
 Due to these properties FRP is frequently used in electricity substations and or electrical industries.